Loading NuWatt Energy...

 Read moreSMART 3.0 rates, adders, capacity blocks, and 20-year payments.

-Read moreWhat solar costs in Greater Boston and expected savings.
+Read moreWhat solar costs in Massachusetts and expected payback timeline.

 Read moreEversource rates: R-1/R-2 tariff schedule, effective January 2026.